rileyhales/river-route/docs/saving-outputs.md

 function should accept exactly 3 keyword arguments:

 1. `df`: a Pandas DataFrame with a datetime index, river id numbers as column labels, and float discharge values.
-2. `output_file`: a string with the path to the output file.
+2. `outflow_file`: a string with the path to the output file.
 3. `runoff_file`: a string with the path to the runoff file used to produce this output.

 As an example, you might want to write the output DataFrame to a Parquet file instead.